-- Act out roles pretending they are someone else.
-Children love to pretend that they are nurses, doctors, mothers, fathers or shopkeepers, all of which helps them to use language. - Play with objects sand, water, jigsaws, boxes and bricks and other toys. - Engage in physical play ball games, skipping or chasing games.
+- Act out roles children enjoy pretending to be different roles, like doctors or shopkeepers, which helps them use language. - Dress up play children love dress-up play, which boosts their creativity and language skills. - Play with objects sand, water, jigsaws, boxes, bricks and other toys. - Engage in physical play ball games, skipping or chasing games.

-Choose toys carefully.
-Children should have blocks to build, simple jigsaws or basic construction toys.
-Encourage them to build and make use of odds and ends such as paper-plates, used packets, cartons or egg boxes.
+Children can be encouraged to play with blocks to build, simple jigsaws or basic construction toys.
+Encourage them to build and make use of odds and ends such as paperplates, used packets, cartons or egg boxes.